microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationmethodfeatureconfiguration.md

 ---
 title: "authenticationMethodFeatureConfiguration resource type"
-description: "A complex type that defines, for a given authentication method, features that are allowed for the authentication method.
-This type also defines which single entities are included and excluded from the feature."
+description: "Defines the features that are allowed for different authentication methods.
+For each authentication method, defines the users who are enabled or excluded from using the feature."
 author: "mjsantani"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"